-[T]he Elections Clause permits the people of Arizona to provide for redistricting by independent commission.
-To restate the key question in this case, the issue centrally debated by the parties: Absent congressional authorization, does the Elections Clause preclude the people of Arizona from creating a commission operating independently of the state legislature to establish congressional districts?
-The history and purpose of the Clause weigh heavily against such preclusion, as does the animating principle of our Constitution that the people themselves are the originating source of all the powers of government.
+[T]he Elections Clause permits the people of Arizona to provide redistricting for by independent commission.
+To restate the kev question in this case. the issue centrally debated by the parties: congressional Absent authorization, does the Elections Clause preclude the people of Arizona from creating a commission operating independently of the state legislature to establish congressional districts?
+The history and purpose of the Clause weigh heavily against such preclusion, as does the animating principle our Constitution that the people themselves are the originating source of all the powers of government.